 The MBMG Mining Archives encourages and accepts donations of such information so that it can be organized, inventoried, preserved for future use, and made accessible to the public.
 Montana’s mining heritage is as rich and interesting as the minerals it produced.
 Preserving the maps, data, photographs, and reports that document Montana’s remarkable mining history provides an important resource for generations to come.

-Search criteria may contain County, mining district, property name, owner name, claim type, commodity, etc. (commodity is not searchable.)
+Search criteria may contain County, mining district, property name, owner name, claim type, etc.

-To do this search, type important words separated by a comma.
-For example: Silver Bow, Rock Creek, placer, etc. (replace ‘important’ words with keywords).
+To do this search, type keywords words separated by a comma.
+For example: Silver Bow, Rock Creek, placer, etc.